 Lincoln Center’s Passport to the Arts Program targets potential fans at the other end of the age spectrum.
 The service not only makes it easier for children with disabilities and their families to experience the performing arts (and at no cost to them), it also continues to support arts exposure for youths as they progress toward adulthood.
 “We noticed that there are fewer engaging programs for teens and young adults than for children,” Appelbaum explains.
 “So we expanded our offerings to this age group by adding new workshops and performances to the Passport Program, and we started a new program to assist in preparing teenagers for the transition to adulthood.”
 The Access Ambassador Initiative provides job training to high school students with developmental disabilities, allowing them to learn skills for front-of-house work and increasing awareness of occupations in the performing arts.

-Other entertainment options for visitors include the Film Society of Lincoln Center, which provides captioning devices and audio description for films where available, and Lincoln Center Theater and the Lincoln Center Festival, which offer captioning, audio description and sign language for select performances.
+Other entertainment options for visitors include the Film Society of Lincoln Center, which provides captioning devices and audio description for films where available, and Lincoln Center Theater, which offer captioning, audio description and sign language for select performances.
 Some of the organizations at Lincoln Center also showcase relaxed and adaptive programs, and many of the venues on campus have headphones and earplugs for audiences with sensory sensitivities.